-What is 'PM Fasal Bima Yojana’ under which 6.11 crore farmers are insured?
+What is 'PM Fasal Bima Yojana’ under which 6.11 crore farmers are insured

 New Delhi, Feb 01: Finance Minister Nirmala Sitharaman, presenting the Budget for the financial year 2020-21, said that the central government was committed to double the income of farmers by the year 2022.